 Figure 8 shows profiles of sPV (see Sect.
 2.1.4) for the collocations between PEARL-FTS and ACE-FTS, before selecting pairs based on sPV values.
-The PEARL-FTS-ACE-FTS-comparison is the only pair that has sensitivity at stratospheric altitudes, so it is the only pair for which sPV values are relevant.
+The PEARL-FTS-ACE-FTS comparison is the only pair that has sensitivity at stratospheric altitudes, so it is the only pair for which sPV values are relevant.
 The figure shows sPV profiles for all measurements in the comparison ensemble.
-Broadly speaking, the range of sPV values increases with increasing elevation, with values up to $2 \times 10^{-4} \, \text{s}^{-1}$ near the surface and up to $5 \times 10^{-4} \, \text{s}^{-1}$ at 50 km.
+Broadly speaking, the range of sPV values increases with increasing elevation, with values up to 2×10^{-4} s-1 near the surface and up to $5 \times 10^{-4} \,\mathrm{s}^{-1}$ at 50 km.
 At most elevations, sPV profiles exist at any value between the extrema.
-However, between 17 and 32 km, PEARL-FTS clearly shows a bimodal distribution of sPV values, which are mostly either smaller than $2 \times 10^{-1} \, \text{s}^{-1}$
+However, between 17 and 32 km, PEARL-FTS clearly shows a bimodal distribution of sPV values, which are mostly either smaller than 2×10^{-4} s-1 or larger than 3×10^{-4} s-1.
+For ACE-FTS, the sPV profiles are more noisy, and the distinction is not as clear; probably due to the fact that ACE-FTS measurements are spread over a large area, whereas PEARL-FTS measurements are all from the same location.
+Consequently, we do not see the same bimodal distribution in the difference panel either.